 How Plot2Data Works

-Extract structured data from any chart image in four simple steps.
+Extract structured data from any graph image in four simple steps.

-Plot2Data works with screenshots from any application, scanned pages from books or papers, saved chart images from websites, and exported figures from presentation slides.
-There are no file size limitations for typical chart images.
+Plot2Data works with screenshots from any application, scanned pages from books or papers, saved graph images from websites, and exported figures from presentation slides.
+There are no file size limitations for typical graph images.

 Configure Extraction Settings

 After uploading, you can optionally fine-tune the extraction settings to improve accuracy.
-By default, the AI automatically detects the chart type, axes, and data series without any manual configuration.
+By default, the AI automatically detects the graph type, axes, and data series without any manual configuration.

-When you click "Extract Data," Plot2Data sends your chart image to Google Gemini Vision AI for analysis.
-The AI examines the image to identify chart elements including axes, labels, gridlines, data points, legends, and series markers.
-It determines the chart type automatically and extracts numerical values by mapping visual positions to their corresponding data values.
+When you click "Extract Data," Plot2Data sends your graph image to Google Gemini Vision AI for analysis.
+The AI examines the image to identify graph elements including axes, labels, gridlines, data points, legends, and series markers.
+It determines the graph type automatically and extracts numerical values by mapping visual positions to their corresponding data values.

-The extraction process typically takes 5 to 15 seconds depending on chart complexity.
-Multi-series charts and charts with dense data points may take slightly longer.
-The AI handles a wide variety of chart styles and visual designs.
+The extraction process typically takes 5 to 15 seconds depending on graph complexity.
+Multi-series graphs and graphs with dense data points may take slightly longer.
+The AI handles a wide variety of graph styles and visual designs.

 Download Your Data